CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 The PrivateStoreType property can also have more than one type value, the values are delimited by comma (example, PublicStoreType="KEYSTORE, WS"), but make sure the respective properties are also configured.

 #####Configure Public Certificates of trusted HISPs
-The  Public Certificate can be configured in the Agent Settings using the CONNECT AadminGUI.
-CONNECT Direct supports multiple ways of discovering the public certificate of the Destination HISPs, the following are the four supported discovery types:
+The  Public Certificate can be configured in the Agent Settings using the CONNECT AdminGUI.
+CONNECT Direct supports four ways to discover the public certificate of the Destination HISP:

 1. DNS -- the public certificate of the Destination HISP is located through DNS lookup and this is the default value.
 2. WS  -- the public certificate stored in the ConfigDB database
 2. KEYSTORE -- the public certificate stored in a Keystore file and referenced